 Orders ship via USPS 1st class or Priority mail depending on weight to the United States only (policy), estimated delivery time is 7 to 14 business days.
 You should

-jewelry) and any same item ordered in quantities of 3 or more may delay shipping about a week for creation time or restocking.
-Large quantity orders will receive an
+and any same item ordered in quantities of 3 or more may delay shipping about a week for creation time or restocking.
+Large quantity orders will receive an email within a

-email within a few days to notify IF there will be any delay.
+few days to notify IF there will be any delay.
 As a single person business, rush orders are not possible due to time constraints.
-Shipping info and
+Shipping info and optional insurance

 All orders over $100 ship free!